-Capital assets - The School's investment in capital assets for its governmental activities as of June 30, 2014, amounted to \$210,386 (net of accumulated depreciation).
-This investment in capital assets includes buildings and fixed equipment, furniture, fixtures and equipment, motor vehicles, computer software, property under capital lease, building improvements, and construction in progress.
+Capital assets - The School's investment in capital assets for its governmental activities as of June 30, 2015, amounted to \$204,365 (net of accumulated depreciation).
+This investment in capital assets includes buildings and fixed equipment, furniture, fixtures and equipment, motor vehicles, computer software, property under capital lease and building improvements.